You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 The Southern Carpenter Bee is a giant bee that can be found in the southern United States.
 It has a shiny, greenish-black or black body with yellow markings on its abdomen and thorax.

-It gets its name from its nesting habits, similar to the carpenter ant.
-These types of black bees drill into tree trunks and other wooden surfaces to create nesting tunnels as long as two inches in length, leaving behind sawdust and bits of wood shavings in their wake.
+Like the carpenter ant, it gets its name from its nesting habits.
+These black bees drill into tree trunks and other wooden surfaces to create nesting tunnels as long as two inches, leaving behind sawdust and bits of wood shavings in their wake.

 2. Carpenter-Mimic Leafcutter Bee